 Lesson #1: Influence

 “I want what you got Uncle Frank.
 I wanna be you.”

 One of the most powerful aspects of this movie is the message on Influence.
-Social influence occurs when someone’s emotions, opinions or behaviors are affected by others.
-In the movie, Frank’s nephew Stevie Lucas is an excellent baseball player and had been playing since he was a child.
-Now at the prominent financial level to do so, Frank schedules a meeting for his nephew with the Dodgers.
+Social influence occurs when someone’s emotions, opinions, or behaviors are affected by others.
+In the film, Frank’s nephew Stevie Lucas is an excellent baseball player and had been playing since he was a child.
+Now at the prominent financial level to do so, Frank schedules a meeting for his nephew Stevie (T.I.) with the Dodgers.
 Stevie does not show up.
 Now that he was part of his Uncle’s drug enterprise, he no longer had a desire to play ball.
-Instead, he wanted to be a drug kingpin like Frank.
-Played by the rapper T.I. this was one of the saddest parts of the movie for me when Stevie Lucas said he didn’t want to play baseball anymore although that was his passion since childhood.
+Instead, Stevie wants to be a drug kingpin like Frank.
+This scene is one of the saddest parts of the movie for me when Stevie Lucas says he doesn’t want to play baseball anymore, although that was his passion since childhood.
 Instead, he wanted to be a drug dealer.

 Lesson #2: Follow Your Own Advice

 “The loudest one in the room is the weakest one in the room.”

 Frank said this to Huey Lucas, his brother, after seeing him hanging out with Nicky Barnes, “one of the biggest heroin dealers in the country,” a 1977 New York Times Magazine article titled “Mister Untouchable” stated.
 Nicky is known as being arrogant and living an extravagant lifestyle.
 In the movie, Huey had taken on Nicky’s colorful way of dress and his arrogant demeanor.